sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 Compare chapter `IV.
 Results - Model Evaluation and Validation` for the results of this optimization.

 #### Class 2: Word Embeddings + Neural Network

+The second class of models tokenizes the blog posts as sequences instead of bag-of-words (i.e., they preserve the order in which words appear and do not "just" look at the number of occurences in a document), makes use of pretrained word embeddings (i.e. numerical vectors representing a word) and combines these in a neural network architecture with recurrent layers and a classification layer.
+Inspiration for these models was taken from a current Kaggle competition aimed at [identifying insincere questions](https://www.kaggle.com/c/quora-insincere-questions-classification) on quora.com.
+For the evaluation of these models, a simple architecture of one embedding layer, one bidirectional layer of gated recurrent units, a max pooling layer and one dense layer leading to a final dense layer with sigmoid activation for binary classification was used. `Adam` was used as the optimizer and `binary crossentropy` as the loss function.
+Different strategies were tried for applying `dropout` and `weight decay` for regularization.
+Furthermore small changes to the architecture (e.g. changing the number of units per layer) and different preprocessing strategies were experimented with.
+The latter was done primarily based on [this Kaggle kernel](https://www.kaggle.com/christofhenkel/how-to-preprocessing-when-using-embeddings/notebook) and was aimed at getting the vocabulary used in sync with the vocabulary for which word embeddings are available.

+Unfortunately, all of these measures did not lead to any substantial improvements to the performance metrics shown in `table 5`. `Chapter V` discusses a potential reason why this class of approaches does not seem to be well suited for the problem at hand.

 <center>
 <table border="2" class="dataframe">